-In comparison with statistics covering the distribution of food industry revenue in the EU, it can be seen that the production of meat, fats and oils, and fruit and vegetable processing generates lower sales figures pro rata in Switzerland than in the EU.
+In comparison with statistics covering the distribution of food industry revenue in the EU, it can be seen that the production of meat, fats and oils, as well as fruit and vegetable processing generates lower sales figures pro rata in Switzerland than in the EU.
 Conversely, the proportion generated by milk processing, the processing of coffee, the production of sugar confectionery (including chocolate), and the production of bread and farinaceous goods is much higher in Switzerland.

+2.2.7.
 Export Orientation of the Sub-Sectors